eclipse-tracecompass/trace-event-logger/README.md

 ## Viewing results

 While one could open the traces in their favorite text editor, results are better with a GUI.
 One could open the resulting json files in either `chrome://tracing` or (Eclipse Trace Compass)[www.eclipse.dev/tracecompass].
-You will need to install trace event support by clicking on the tools->add ons menu in trace compass to load the JSON files.
+You will need to install trace event parser support by clicking on the `Tools->Add-ons...` menu and selecting **Trace Compass TraceEvent Parser** in trace compass to load the JSON files.
 If the trace is malformed due to a handler not being configured properly, the program `jsonify.py` supplied in the root of the project can help restore it.

 (video tutorial)[https://www.youtube.com/watch?v=YCdzmcpOrK4]